maxim111333/incubator-aurora/docs/storage-config.md

 `scheduler_delete_recovery_tasks --bypass-leader-redirect` commands.
 See `aurora_admin help <command>` for usage details.

 * Commit recovery.
-This instructs the scheduler to overwrite the existing Mesosreplicated log with the provided backup snapshot and initiate a mandatory failover `aurora_admin scheduler_commit_recovery --bypass-leader-redirect  <cluster>`
+This instructs the scheduler to overwrite the existing Mesos replicated log with the provided backup snapshot and initiate a mandatory failover `aurora_admin scheduler_commit_recovery --bypass-leader-redirect  <cluster>`